-Click here to view the Statement of Account Insert for DB members and Statement of Account Insert for DB and DC members mailed with your statement for the 2017-2018 school year.
+Click here to view the Statement of Account Insert for DB members and Statement of Account Insert for DB and DC members mailed with your statement.
 It provides additional information and answers to PSERS members’ most frequently asked questions regarding their statement.

 Verifying Your Statement Information

 When you receive your statement, please take a moment to verify the information provided, such as your birth date, years of service, spelling of your first and last name, and mailing address.

 You may change your mailing address through the Member Self-Service (MSS) Portal.
-If you are actively working, changes to your mailing address, name, date of birth, and questions pertaining to service reported to PSERS by your employer during the referenced school year should initially be directed to your employer.
+If you are actively working, changes to your name, date of birth, and questions pertaining to service reported to PSERS by your employer during the referenced school year should initially be directed to your employer.
 If you are a vested member of PSERS or you have recently terminated all Pennsylvania public school employment, corrections or questions should be directed to PSERS.

 Statement Beneficiary Information

-Your principal beneficiary is listed unless you have requested confidentiality.
+Your primary beneficiary is listed unless you have requested confidentiality.
 Due to space limitation on the statement, the complete name of your beneficiary may not appear.
-If you named more than ten principal beneficiaries, only the names of the first ten listed on the
+If you named more than ten primary beneficiaries, only the names of the first ten listed on the

 Nomination of Beneficiaries (PDF) form will appear.
 There is no need for concern that the additional names do not appear.
 In the event of your death, PSERS will refer to the actual

-Nomination of Beneficiaries (PDF) form to determine the payment of any death benefit.
+Nomination of Beneficiaries to determine the payment of any death benefit.